Harold Baker (judge)

-Harold Albert Baker (born October 4, 1929) is a former United States district judge of the United States District Court for the Central District of Illinois, with chambers in Urbana, Illinois.
-He was originally appointed to the United States District Court for the Eastern District of Illinois in 1978 by Jimmy Carter and then reassigned to the newly-created Central District in 1979.
+Harold Albert Baker (October 4, 1929 – September 18, 2023) was a United States district judge of the United States District Court for the Central District of Illinois.
+He was originally appointed to the United States District Court for the Eastern District of Illinois in 1978 by Jimmy Carter and then reassigned to the newly created Central District in 1979.
 He became a senior judge in 1994.
 He was also a judge of the United States Foreign Intelligence Surveillance Court until 2005.

 Education and career

-Born in 1929, in Mt.
-Kisco, New York, Baker attended Columbia University, then received an Artium Baccalaureus degree from the University of Illinois at Urbana–Champaign in 1951.
+Baker attended Columbia University, then received an Artium Baccalaureus degree from the University of Illinois at Urbana–Champaign in 1951.
 He was in the United States Navy from 1951 to 1953, obtaining the rank of Lieutenant.
 He received a Juris Doctor from University of Illinois College of Law in 1956.
 He was in private practice of law in Champaign, Illinois, from 1956 to 1978, and was an adjunct faculty member of the University of Illinois College of Law from 1972 to 1978.
 He was senior counsel for the United States President's Commission on CIA activities within the United States in 1975.